aaronzpearson/midsprint/README.md

 # midsprint

-A small package that accompanies the Big Data Bowl 2021 submission:
-5 Seconds or Less: Modeling player biomechanics to predict pass outcomes
+A small package that accompanies the Big Data Bowl 2021 submission "5 Seconds or Less: Modeling player biomechanics to predict pass outcomes"

 ### The Package